 Natasha Holland is gutsy as tough-talking tomboy Grace ‘Lambchops’ Lamb.
 Ciaran O’Donovan as the rock and roll hating Mr Sheinkopf showed just enough intimidation when assessing her efforts in music class.
 Muso Kim Allen is a dynamo on the drums and delivers Goodman ‘Goody’ King’s sarcastic lines with just the right level of composure.
 Someone else who keeps their cool is Caitlin Russell as Miss Esther Sherman.
 She rules the school with her authoritative presence but still manages to let loose in an emotion-charged, spine-tingling singing standoff with Tyler Rose Brand as dance teacher Ms Greta Bell.

-  Remember their names – some of these performers might be treading the boards at Milton Keynes Theatre in professional productions in years to come…
+Remember their names.
+Some of these performers might be treading the boards at Milton Keynes Theatre with professional touring productions in years to come.

 Running a close second behind the high-octane excitement of ‘Fame’, ‘Bring on Tomorrow’ is my favourite tune from the Fame soundtrack.
 Last night, it was sung with heartfelt conviction by the whole cast.
 And is there any wonder?
 Their “tomorrow” (which is now today) brings with it two more opportunities to seize the moment, stand centre stage and shine!

-  > Fame the Musical returns to the stage at Milton Keynes Theatre today (Saturday 6th August) at 2pm and 7pm.
+Fame the Musical returns to the Milton Keynes Theatre stage today (Saturday 6th August 2016) at 2pm and 7pm.

-  My preview of Stage Experience 2016: Fame the Musical for the Milton Keynes Citizen:
+I wrote a preview of Stage Experience 2016: Fame the Musical for the Milton Keynes Citizen.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.